Personal LoansLender Reviews

 LendingTree isn’t paid for conducting these reviews, and lenders don’t have control over their content.
 With our reviews and ratings, we aim to give our users the objective and exhaustive information they need to make the best possible decisions.

-Yes — Prosper has provided more than $25 billion in loans to more than 1.4 million borrowers, according to its website.
+Yes — Prosper has provided more than $27 billion in loans to nearly 2 million borrowers, according to its website.
 This lender is backed by investors, including big names such as Francisco Partners and Institutional Venture Partners.

 In order to qualify for a personal loan, Prosper customers must have a credit score of at least 560.
 If you are unable to meet this requirement, consider applying for a Prosper personal loan with a co-borrower.